Definition of Isocolon

 “Pity is the feeling which arrests the mind in the presence of whatsoever is grave and constant in human sufferings and unites it with the sufferer.
 Terror is the feeling which arrests the mind in the presence of whatsoever is grave and constant in human sufferings and unites it with the secret cause…”

-This is also one of the famous isocolon examples, where the successive clauses are written in the same length and with parallel structures.
+This is also one of the famous isocolon examples, where the successive clauses are written in the same length, and with parallel structure.
 This device is useful in creating a beautiful rhythm.

 Stood here observing him: Some strange commotion